A Rich & Storied History

 Riverview Funeral Home benefits from a long and rich family tradition dating back to 1897, when Noah Loujer Fonda, a well-known undertaker, established the N.L.
 Fonda Funeral Home at 837 River Street in Troy.
 Mr. Fonda resided in Troy nearly all his life and had been in the undertaking business for 29 years until his death at age 59.
 Upon his death, his son Cornelius Sanford “Neal” Fonda, assumed operation of the family firm and it became known as N.L.
 Fonda & Son Funeral Home.
-In time, Neal’s daughters Nonie and Joan as well as Joan’s husband Robert Bebernitz joined the family firm along with our founder the late Nonie Horan Prendergast.
+At this time Neal's daughter Joan as well as Joan’s husband Robert Bebernitz joined the family firm along with our founder the late Nonie Horan Prendergast.
 Mrs. Prendergast was one of the first women funeral directors in the state during the 1960s.

 After some experience and with a need to advance her own career, Mrs. Prendergast decided to start her own branch independent of the Fonda name.
-In 1963, Nonie purchased a beautiful traditional colonial home along the banks of the Hudson River in North Troy and established the Riverview Funeral Home at its present location (218 2nd Avenue).
+In 1963, she purchased a beautiful traditional colonial home along the banks of the Hudson River in North Troy and established the Riverview Funeral Home at its present location (218 2nd Avenue).

-Nonie was one of Troy’s first female undertakers during an era when “women had no part of the funeral business” she proved otherwise.
+During an era when “women had no part of the funeral business” Mrs. Prendergast never wavered.
 She was a well-respected member of the community and known as a dear friend to all, so it was natural that Riverview became successful very quickly.

 Within a year of its establishment, Riverview Funeral Home was entrusted to care for and coordinate the mass funeral of an entire family that perished in a house fire in March of 1964.
 For historical reference: clippings of the actual newspaper article are featured below.